bcm9/analysis_code/README.md

 # py_ds_bcm
-Selection of Python data science functions built using NumPy, Scikit-learn, SciPy, and Matplotlib
+Selection of statistical Python functions built using NumPy, Scikit-learn, SciPy, and Matplotlib